Tošin Bunar: Dojno Polje Airport

-West of Bežanija and 2 km south of Zemun, between the village and the Sava river, is the location of the old Belgrade airport which was finished in March 1927.
+East of Bežanija and 2 km south of Zemun, between the village and the Sava river, is the location of the old Belgrade airport which was finished in March 1927.
 The locality was called Dojno Polje.
 As it is located along the Tošin Bunar Street, though administratively part of the village of Bežanija at the time, the airport is often referred to as both the Bežanija Airport and Airport on Tošin Bunar.
 Construction of an airfield began in 1923.
 An initiative asked for the creation of the airline company in 1926 which was approved by the government on 23 March 1926.
 Then the initial public offering began but largely failed as only 10% of the planned amount was gathered.
 According to the existing laws, the airline company was to be closed even before it was officially formed.
 In order to bust the sale of the shares, pilot Tadija Sondermajer decided to conduct the promotional flight Paris-Bombay-Belgrade.
 With his colleague Leonid Bajdak, he started the journey on 20 April 1927 from Paris, arriving back to Belgrade after 11 days and 14.800 km, on 8 May.
 They were awaited as heroes by the crowd of 30,000.
 The sale of the shares was boosted and in three months there were sufficient funds for the company, named Aeroput and established on 17 June 1927, to purchase its first 4 airplanes.

 New administrative building was constructed in 1931 and to celebrate the occasion, a big air show of the biplanes was held.
 Around the airport, a workers settlement developed.
 The airport was destroyed by the Germans in 1944, and became defunct in 1962 when the new airport near the village of Surčin was finished (today's Belgrade Nikola Tesla Airport).
 In April 2016 works began on the construction of the access road to the Ada Bridge.
 During works on the new boulevard, remnants of the old airport's runway, hangars and warehouses were discovered.
 The area is today occupied by the modern commercial and business neighborhood of Airport City Belgrade, named so after the old airport, which is generally not considered as part of the Tošin Bunar neighborhood anymore.